-Understanding Bloating and Distension
+Understanding Abdominal Distension

-– Functional dyspepsia: 50%
+Functional dyspepsia: 50%

-– Chronic constipation: 56%
+Chronic constipation: 56%

-Possible reasons for bloating and distension include:
+Possible factors contributing to abdominal bloating and distension include:

 Bloating and Gastroparesis